-Common name -> Parrotfish
+Common name: Parrotfish

 Parrotfish are coloured and their colours change several times during their life according to their age, sex and even their social rank.
-Their name came from their dentition that is fused teeth specialized for scrapping algae and invertebrates from coral and rocks.
+Their name came from their dentition that is fused teeth specialized for scraping algae and invertebrates from coral and rocks.
 Indeed, with their “beak” they are able to detach algae from rocks and they grind up rocks too when they are eating.

 Parrotfish is the best protector of coral reefs that must be protected.